Skip to main content

 ...

-The DNS resolver will also be able to resolve services using <service-name>.<namespace> regardless of what namespace the client is connected to.
+The DNS resolver will also be able to resolve services using <service-name>.<namespace> regardless of what namespace the client is connected to as long as the given namespace is among the set managed by the Traffic Manager.

 Supported Query Types